hphelion/documentation/migration-overview-reference.md

 11. When the volume is available, you can copy the data from your version 12.12 instance attached volume to your new version 13.5 instance, as described in [Copy data from the 12.12 instance to the 13.5 instance](#copydata).

-###Creating and attaching a block volume using a UNIX CLI tool### {#transdataunix}
+###Creating and attaching a block volume using the UNIX CLI for HP Cloud tool### {#transdataunix}

-You can use a HP Cloud UNIX CLI to create and attach a block volume on the 13.5 instance.
+You can use the UNIX CLI for HP Cloud to create and attach a block volume on the 13.5 instance.
 Then, copy the data on the 12.12 instance to the new 13.5 instance.

 To create a block volume and attach the volume to the instance: